microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-01.md

 Keep in mind that you'll be running the application ***without*** Dapr technology.
 As you work through the challenges, you'll add *Dapr-enable* the application by adding Dapr  Building Blocks and Components to it.
 Figure depicts the microservices in the reference application.

-Run the sample application & services locally.
+Run the TrafficControl application & services locally.

 - Run the **Vehicle Registration** microservice.
 It exposes a single endpoint that listens for requests for vehicle and owner information.
 - Run the **Fine Collection** service.
 It exposes an endpoint that assigns a fine to a speeding vehicles.
 To generate a fine, the Fine Collection service must make a call to the Vehicle Registration to obtain driver information.